-- a) Describe the qualities of Elijah that led to his achievements - b) What is schism and syncretism? - c) What are some of the characteristics of Elijah that a modern Christian should strive to emulate? - d) What are the effects of idolatry in Israel today? - e) Describe Elijah's fight against false religion in Israel - f) Describe Elijah's fight against corruption 1 kings 21 - g) What can Christians learn from the teachings of Elijah?
+- a) Describe the qualities of Elijah that led to his achievements - b) What is schism and syncretism - c) What are some of the characteristics of Elijah that a modern Christian should strive to emulate? - d) What are the effects of idolatry in Israel today? - e) Describe Elijah's fight against false religion in Israel - f) Describe Elijah's fight against corruption 1 kings 21 through their religious insights, Africans have formulated ideal about the nature of God.
+These ideas concern His real being and His activities.